SimeonSekulic99/GeneticAlgorithmLabirint/README.md

-# NeuralNetworkLabirint
+# GeneticAlgorithmLabirint
-A neural network made using Processing 4 an graphical library and IDE based on the java programming language Language of comments - Serbian
+A genetic lgorithm made using Processing 4 an graphical library and IDE based on the java programming language Language of comments - Serbian